Updated March 31, 2026

 - New York businesses with 1 or more employees are required to carry workers' compensation, with limited exemptions for sole proprietors of one-person businesses and some ministers and clergy.

-- New York requires businesses to maintain proof of general liability coverage for most commercial leases, so a brokerage may need to show evidence of liability coverage when renting office space.
+- Most commercial leases in New York require proof of general liability coverage, so a brokerage may need to show evidence of liability coverage when renting office space.

 - Commercial auto minimum liability in New York is $25,000/$50,000/$10,000 if a brokerage uses vehicles for business purposes.